-Jordan, although only 26 years old, has accomplished so much in his young and inspiring life.
+Jordan has already accomplished so much in his young and inspiring life.
 A 2-time Stanley Cup Champion with the LA Kings (2012 and 2014) and St. Louis Blues (2019), Jordan is looked upon as an up and coming positive role model in First Nation communities across Canada.

 Like his brother, Jordan grew up in Garden River First Nation constantly playing outdoors, and in the wintertime, you could find him on the outdoor rink.
 "I remember always skating on the rink that was built by my father.
 It was like a little NHL rink, with boards, netting, nets, and flood lights for the nighttime.
 Our rink was the place to be for youth in the neighborhood."

 It was on that outdoor rink that Jordan honed his skills that would eventually see him drafted to the Erie Otters of the Ontario Hockey League (OHL).
 Jordan would go onto play for the Erie Otters (2005-2006), as well as the Windsor Spitfires (2006-2008) and the Sault Ste.
 Marie Greyhounds (2008-2010).
 A 20-goal scorer in Sault Ste.
 Marie with the Greyhounds, Jordan was drafted by the LA Kings in the 7th round (186th overall) in the 2009 NHL Entry Draft.

 Being a low NHL draft pick, Jordan wasn’t suppose to accomplish so much in such a short amount of time.
 "Committing myself fully on and off the ice was what changed my life.
 I knew in order to make, and eventually stick in the NHL full time, I needed to live a healthy, clean, active lifestyle, and that is what helped me get to where I am today."